awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_invitations.md

 You can automate the enabling or disabling of GuardDuty on multiple accounts using the scripts from the sample repository on GitHub at [https://github\.com/aws\-samples/amazon\-guardduty\-multiaccount\-scripts](https://github.com/aws-samples/amazon-guardduty-multiaccount-scripts)\.
 Use the process in this section to enable GuardDuty for a list of member accounts using Amazon EC2\.
 For information about using the disable script or setting up the script locally refer, to the GitHub instructions\.

-The enableguardduty\.py script enables GuardDuty, sends invitations from the master account, and accepts invitations in all member accounts\.
-The result is a master GuardDuty account that contains all security findings for all member accounts\.
-Because GuardDuty is isolated by Region, findings for each member account roll up to the corresponding Region in the master account\.
-For example, the us\-east\-1 Region in your GuardDuty master account contains the security findings for all us\-east\-1 findings from all associated member accounts\.
+The enableguardduty\.py script enables GuardDuty, sends invitations from the administrator account, and accepts invitations in all member accounts\.
+The result is a administrator GuardDuty account that contains all security findings for all member accounts\.
+Because GuardDuty is isolated by Region, findings for each member account roll up to the corresponding Region in the administrator account\.
+For example, the us\-east\-1 Region in your GuardDuty administrator account contains the security findings for all us\-east\-1 findings from all associated member accounts\.

 These scripts have a dependency on a shared IAM role with the managed policy **AmazonGuardDutyFullAccess**\.
-This policy provides entities access to GuardDuty and must be present on the master account and in each account for which you want to enable GuardDuty\.
+This policy provides entities access to GuardDuty and must be present on the administrator account and in each account for which you want to enable GuardDuty\.

 The following process enables GuardDuty in all available Regions by default\.
 You can enable GuardDuty in specified Regions only by using the optional `--enabled_regions` argument and providing a comma\-separated list of Regions\.
 You can also optionally customize the invitation message that is sent to member accounts by opening the `enableguardduty.py` and editing the `gd_invite_message` string\.

-1. Create an IAM role in the GuardDuty master account and attach the **AmazonGuardDutyFullAccess** managed policy with the following permissions\.
+1. Create an IAM role in the GuardDuty administrator account and attach the **AmazonGuardDutyFullAccess** managed policy with the following permissions\.

    ```
                            {